broadinstitute/wfl/docs/md/usage-retry.md

 will return a description
 of the failure.

-The `/retry` endpoint is not yet implemented. and returns a `501` HTTP failure status.
+The `/retry` endpoint is not yet implemented for all workflows and in such cases returns a `501` HTTP failure status.
 Until it is supported,
 see the method below.